 Advanced topic: machine-understandable versions of information

-Many pages can be described using only the
+Many pages can be marked up using only the

-itemprop attributes (described in section How to mark your content using microdata) along with the types and properties defined on schema.org (described in section Using the Schema.org vocabulary).
+itemprop attributes (described in the How to mark your content using microdata), along with the schema.org types and properties (described in the Using the Schema.org vocabulary section).

 However, sometimes it is difficult for the robot to understand an item property without additional disambiguation.
 This section describes how you can provide machine-understandable versions of information when marking up your pages.